 Flip the design so it is facing down.
 Slowly peel back the paper making sure that every part of the design is sticking to the transfer tape.

-Applying the Vinyl Design:
+Applying the Vinyl Decals:

 Hold the transfer tape over the tile and eyeball your spacing.
-Once you think you have it centered, apply the tape to the arabesque tile and press all over the ornament using your thumb or scraper tool.
+Once you think you have it centered, apply the tape to the arabesque tile and press it all over the ornament using your thumb or scraper tool.

 Slowly peel back the transfer tape back.
 This time you want the design to stick completely to the tile.